MiczFlor/RPi-Jukebox-RFID/docs/CONFIGURE.md

 ## Auto-start the jukebox

+Note: If you use a recent Raspbian installation you system will most likely use systemd for the system start.
+If it does it is preferrable to use systemd to start the components since systemd will also take care of restarting the script in case they die.
+See below for the procedure to do so.

 This is the final tweak to the configuration: automatically start our jukebox software after the RPi has booted and have it listen to RFID cards.

 To start the jukebox daemon, we are taking advantage of another daemon which is installed on most Unix systems: *Cron*.
 We are using cron in a very basic way by telling it: "every time the computer has booted up, run the following script".